 Simple ideas to make your life easier

-With so much going on in your kitchen, it can be hard keeping everything clean and tidy on the go.
+With so much going on in your kitchen, it can be hard to keep everything clean and tidy on the go.
 But with a little bit of planning, and by making sure you choose the right products, you can make your life a lot easier.

-If you’re having a complete reshuffle, the first thing to consider when planning your kitchen is whether you’ll need new pipework installed.
-Getting this in place before installing your worktops and cabinets makes it so much easier, and we recommend getting a plumber involved to get you set up.
+Having a complete reshuffle?
+The first thing to consider when planning your kitchen is whether you’ll need new pipework.
+If you do, get this in place before installing worktops and cabinets.
+It will make life much easier.
+We recommend getting a plumber involved to get you set up.

-They might not be the first thing that springs to mind when planning, but worktops will be one of the most heavily used features of your kitchen.
-That’s why our GoodHome Berberis super-matt laminate worktop is hygienic, heat and scratch resistant, plus it’s easy to install.
+Perhaps not the first thing that springs to mind when planning, but we use our worktops day in day out.
+Our GoodHome Berberis super-matt laminate worktop is hygienic, heat and scratch resistant, plus it’s easy to install.

 Once your workspace is all set up, it’s time to make sure it’s well-lit with the right lighting in the right place.
 When hosting guests, you’ll want warming accent lighting to create an atmosphere.
 And when dicing and chopping you’ll need task lighting that’s bright enough to get the job done.
 Our Tasuke integrated cabinet lighting can do both.
-By replacing the base of your wall cabinet, Tasuke lighting provides a blanket of bright light over your workspace with just a wave of the hand thanks to its intuitive motion controls.
+It provides a blanket of bright light over your workspace, and can be controlled with just a wave of the hand.

 Discover how to create a functional work space below...